dsubbu01/aa/PITCHME.md

 @snapend

 @snap[south span-100 text-center font-montserrat text-black text-07]
-Well, many organizations have been using or have implemented analytic solutions already - however, the general experience of going from **raw data to actionable insights** is a long-drawn-out, **time-consuming process** and, in order to reach the goal, one has to go through a **series** of **manual steps** that has the potential to be **biased** or **error-prone** which is **extremely challenging**.
+Well, many organizations have been using or have implemented analytic solutions already - however, the general experience of going from **raw data to actionable insights** is a long-drawn-out, **time-consuming process** and, in order to reach the goal, one has to go through a **series** of **complex, manual steps** that has the potential to be **biased** or **error-prone** which is **extremely challenging**.
 Augmented Analytics could be well positined to address this challenge through automation...
 @snapend

 ---?color=#FFFFFF